Upgrade cluster runtime from Azure CLI

 .

 The output should be the target cluster's information and the cluster's detailed status and detail status message should be present.
-For more detailed insights on the upgrade progress, the individual BMM in each Rack can be checked for status.
-Example of this is provided in the reference section under BareMetal Machine roles.
+For more detailed insights on the upgrade progress, the individual node in each Rack can be checked for status.
+An example of checking the status is provided in the reference section under BareMetal Machine roles.

 Frequently Asked Questions